-Timișoara is the third largest city in Romania with a population around 300,000.
-It is in the north of the country – which is essentially why we ended up there.
+Timișoara (pronounced Tim-i-swar) is the third largest city in Romania with a population of around 300,000.
+It is in the west of the country – which is essentially why we ended up there.
 It just seemed like a good place to stop as we headed south from Prague.

 A quick internet search before we went out on the first morning shed a lot of light on all of the renovation and building work going on.
 Timișoara has been selected as the European Capital of Culture for 2021, so I am assuming that the city is already beginning to prepare.

 If you are visiting Timișoara and expecting to have lots of things to do you will be disappointed.
 There really isn’t a whole lot here at the moment.
 Having said that, we loved the feel of the city.